mehulagg/gitlab/doc/operations/incident_management/incidents.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/4925) in GitLab Ultimate 11.11.

-With Maintainer or higher [permissions](../../user/permissions.md), you can enable Gitlab to create incident automatically whenever an alert is triggered:
+With Maintainer or higher [permissions](../../user/permissions.md), you can enable GitLab to create incident automatically whenever an alert is triggered:

 1. Navigate to **Settings > Operations > Incidents** and expand **Incidents**: